soft-matter/trackpy/README.rst

       the Generalized Stokes-Einstein implementation used in the Crocker/Grier code.
     - A sql module provides convenient functions for storing and loading data from a MySQL database.
 (A sample database schema is included.)
-    - A wrapper for the powerful video handling software FFmpeg helps slice sections of video, ameliorating book-keeping headaches.
+    - A wrapper for the powerful video handling software FFmpeg slices video and helps with book-keeping.

 Dependencies